yook00627/React_practice/README.md

-This project is for Jennifer Yooks website
+# This repository is practice apps created by using React